openfaas/docs/docs/deployment/kubernetes.md

     ```

     Edit stack.yml and change your gateway URL from `localhost:8080` to `kubernetes-node-ip:31112` or pass the `--gateway` / `-g` flag to commands.

+    !!! info
+        If you are using minikube, you can obtain the node ip address using: `minikube ip`

     i.e.